 New York's General Business Law 777-a creates a "housing merchant implied warranty" that is deemed to be made by the sponsor of any newly constructed condominium that is five stories or less.
 The implied warranty provides that the sponsor warrants each unit to be: (1) free of defects in general for one year; (2) free of defects related to installation of the plumbing, electrical, and HVAC systems for two years; and (3) free of structural defects that would make a unit unsafe or unlivable for six years.
-However, a companion statute, General Business Law 777-b, permits the sponsor to exclude the housing merchant implied warranty provided by General Business Law 777-a and replace it with a "limited warranty."
-Most purchase and sale agreements contain limited warranties, which are true to their name both in scope and duration, thus removing the purchase from the purview of the more favorable statutory warranty under General Business Law 777-a.
-If a condominium building is six stories or higher, then the requirements of General Business Law 777-a and 777-b will not apply, and the sponsor will only be bound by whatever warranty is contained in the offering plan.
+However, a companion statute, General Business Law 777-b, permits the sponsor to exclude the housing merchant implied warranty provided by Conord Business Law

+777-a and replace it with a "limited warranty."
+Most purchase limited warranties, which are true to their name both in scope purchase from the purview of the more favorable statutory warranties.
+If a condominium building is six stories or higher, ther

+Business Law 777-a and 777-b will not apply, and the sponsor will only be bound by whatever warranty is contained in the offering plan.